• Careers Home

 Responsibilities:

-• Coordinates all aspects of the study including recruitment, consent, screening, scheduling, tracking and provides study updates to study participants throughout the conduct of the study.
+• Recruits, consents, screens, schedules, tracks and provides study updates to study participants throughout the conduct of the study.

-• May collect and enter data into study case report forms and/or electronic data capture system and respond to queries in a timely manner.
+• Collects and enters data into study case report forms and/or electronic data capture system and respond to queries in a timely manner.

-• Submits or partners with a regulatory coordinator to submit study related documents, study protocols and study protocol amendments to the IRB per policy and procedure.
+• May submit or coordinate the submission of study related documents, study protocols and study protocol amendments to the IRB per policy and procedure

-• Ensures procedural documentation is accurate, complete, and in compliance with institutional, local, state and federal guidelines and regulations related to clinical research.
+• Maintains accurate and complete procedural documentation including study participant and site level documentation in compliance with institutional, local, state and federal guidelines and regulations related to clinical research.

 • May collect, process and ship potentially biohazardous specimens.

-• May administer more complex structured tests and questionnaires according to research study protocols.
+• Administers structured tests and questionnaires according to research study protocols.
 May utilize study-related technology and equipment as part of assessment procedures.

-• Provide ongoing study status updates, responds to questions and may create summary report(s) for distribution to PI, Administrator, Office of Research Affairs, Sponsor and Compliance throughout the conduct of the study.
+• Provide ongoing study status updates and responds to questions from PI, Administrator, Office of Research Affairs, Sponsor and Compliance throughout the conduct of the study

-• Organize and participate in auditing and monitoring visits.
+• Organize and participate in auditing and monitoring visits

-• Report unanticipated problems (protocol deviations, adverse events, and serious adverse events).
+• Gather and communicate unanticipated problems (protocol deviations, adverse events, and serious adverse events).

-• Partner with PI(s), sponsor, compliance, clinical staff and manager to identify and improve more complex processes as it relates to the conduct of the research study.
+• Work with PI(s), sponsor, compliance, clinical staff and/or manager to identify and improve routine processes as it relates to the conduct of the research study

 Rush is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected characteristics.